defiprime/defiprime1/collections/_posts/2019-09-01-Lending-stablecoins-with-defi.md

 permalink: stablecoins-lending-experiment
 h1title: 'Lending Stablecoins with DeFi'
 pagetitle: 'Lending Stablecoins with DeFi: a year long experiment'
-metadescription: 'The idea is simple I will put $100 worth into various DeFi lending products, and going to track results over the year. '
+metadescription: 'The idea is simple I will put $100 worth into various DeFi lending products, and going to track results over the year.'
 category: blog
 featured-image: /images/blog/stablecoinslending-og.png
 quote: /images/blog/stablecoinslending-quote.png
-intro: 'The idea is simple I will put $100 worth into various DeFi lending products, and going to track results over the year. '
+intro: 'The idea is simple I will put $100 worth into various DeFi lending products, and going to track results over the year'
 author: Defiprime
 ---
 I've been advocating for DeFi for a long enough time and tested by myself most of the products presented at DeFiprime.
 But now I think it's the right time for skin in the game experiment.